DO IT! I already mentioned how I much I enjoyed the Hiroshi Loop trail. This loop is just as awesome and more of it! https://mikicc.org/mikis-picks/

 And here is my journal entry of our hike.
 There is so much to see on this trail!
-I have posted it vertically and horizontally.
-Let me know which way works best for you.
-I am looking forward to going out again this fall.
+I am looking forward to going out again this fall and winter.
 Hope to see you there.
-Check out my other blogs at mikicc.org.
-And please, like, and follow.
+Check out my other blogs at mikicc.org and selfemployedagain.wordpress.com And please, like, and follow them.
+Thank you.

 Stay tuned this fall for a detailed hike on the Bailey Brook trail.
 Including photos of the old mill.

 Thank you Harris Center and Nelson Trails committee.